 The first people chosen as candidates for a software development team leader role are usually the developers.
 Developers need to show that they are actually good at what they do.
 More than just competent, they need to stand out.

 You need to be the person in the team that stands out from the others.
 You should be the one that everyone comes to for advice and help with their problems.
 If this isn’t you now, then work on your skills and knowledge and try to become that person.

 Express An Interest In A Software Development Team Leader Role

 Team leader roles don’t just get handed out blindly.
 You need more than just good development skills to become a team leader.
 Your manager and anyone else involved should know that you are interested in a team leader role.
 You can tell them when you have discussions with them about your career path and progression, or mention it to the HR department during any reviews that you have.

-When a team leader position becomes available, mention it to your manager (or the manager of the new position).
+When a software development team leader position becomes available, mention it to your manager (or the manager of the new position).
 Let them know that you’re interested.
 This will allow you to get feedback, and also to put your name in their head when they are deciding how to fill the role.

 Work On Required Skills